- Step 1. Earn a Bachelor’s Degree

 Your grades in the first year are usually based on one exam at the end of the semester.
 In your 2nd and 3rd years, you’ll have a greater array of classes to choose from.
 During this time, you can explore different areas of law and begin to focus on an area you’d like to practice once you become a lawyer.

-In recent years, some universities have launched online J.D. degree programs, allowing prospective students to earn a degree and work at the same time.
+In recent years, some universities have launched online J.D. degree programs, allowing prospective students to earn a degree while working.
 It’s worth noting that when reviewing these programs, make sure you choose from ABA-approved online J.D. degrees, as this may affect your eligibility for bar admission in the future.

 Step 4: Consider Gaining Practical Experience While Pursuing Your Degree